Fiscal Year 2016: No Information Available.

 Formula and Matching Requirements

-Statutory formulas are not applicable to this program.
-Matching Requirements: Applications are evaluated and scored based on weighted criteria that have a maximum scoring range of 100 points (congressional and court mandates automatically score 100).
+Applications are evaluated and scored based on weighted criteria that have a maximum scoring range of 100 points (congressional and court mandates automatically score 100).
 No matching requirement, however, applications with available matching funds may score higher.
-MOE requirements are not applicable to this program.

 Length and Time Phasing of Assistance

-Awards are made on an annual basis and the funds remain available until expended by the contractor or grantee.
-See the following for information on how assistance is awarded/released: Information not available.
+Awards are made on an annual basis and the funds remain available until expended by the contractor/grantee.

 Post Assistance Requirements